01MI/Convert_and_send_pdf_files_to_Goodnotes_email/README.md

 ## Context

 Goodnotes is a note-taking app with a functionnality that allows users to send PDFs files(only) to their goodnotes app using a private goodnotes email.\
-This script allows you to convert and send images/documents from your gmail address to your goodnotes email address.
+This script allows you to convert and send all your images/documents in one email from your gmail address to your goodnotes email address.

 This script uses img2pdf and pandoc for the conversion part, you will find a list of supported input formats below.\
-For zips, it only supports zips and cannot extract nested zips.
+For archives, it only supports .zip and cannot extract nested archives.

 ## Prerequisites
 1. You will need to install the dependencies specified in requirements.txt
 2. You will need to create a .env file with the following informations.\
    I recommand creating a new gmail account for this usage.
    ```
-   EMAIL_SENDER = your gmail
+   EMAIL_SENDER = your gmail address
    EMAIL_PASSWORD = your gmail password
    EMAIL_RECEIVER = your goodnotes email
    ```